BVISAIL

 • Lobster – Freshly caught, grilled, and broiled.

-• Sugar Cake – Sugar cakes are confections made with grated coconut and sugar.
-Food coloring is added.
+• Sugar Cake – Sugar cakes are confections made with grated coconut, sugar, and food coloring.

 • Beverages – Mayby, sea moss, tamarind juice, ginger beer.
-Wadadli Beer, and of course rum.
+You can also try Wadadli Beer and rum.

 Notable Restaurants in Antigua and Barbuda

-• Uncle Roddy’s Beach Bar and Grill – Ocean Drive Coral Group Bay.
-Next to Barbuda Cottages.
-Caribbean, Seafood, Jamaican.
-Great food served by a helpful team.
-Great sunsets on this pristine beach are an added wonderful bonus.
+• Uncle Roddy’s Beach Bar and Grill – Ocean Drive Coral Group Bay, next to Barbuda Cottages.
+Great Caribbean, Seafood, Jamaican food served by a helpful team.
+You can also enjoy sunsets on this pristine beach.

 • Hillside View Bar and Grill – Nestled within the Two Foot Bay National Park.
-This beautiful rustic bar and grill opened during the Covid lockdown.
+This beautiful rustic bar and grill opened during the COVID lockdown.
 Hot and cold drinks during the day.
-Upon reservation, the fresh lobster will be grilled for you.
+Upon reservation, they can grill fresh lobster for you.

 • The Mangrove – Located at the Barbuda Belle Hotel.
 The French chef offers locally sourced fresh fish and seafood.
 An elegant setting with a creative menu.
 Jelly Tree Bar and Grill is a new addition to the Barbuda Belle Hotel.